NYC Led The Way On Right To Counsel For People Facing Eviction. Now Its Program Is Struggling.

 The total number of eviction filings in 2022 are still lower than in 2019.
 But those cases are being processed slightly faster, particularly between May and August, according to court data which the Housing Data Coalition analyzed for Next City.

 The data show that between May and August of this year, the time between a first appearance – at which point tenants are typically vetted and paired with attorneys – and a second appearance increased slightly compared to pre-pandemic.
-During those months in 2022, the median time between a first and second appearance was 35.5 days, compared to 40 days during the same period in 2019.
+During those months in 2022, the median time between a first and second appearance was 35 days, compared to 41 days during the same period in 2019.
+(These figures have been corrected based on additional data analysis from the coalition.)

 Rather than slow down the pace of cases to allow tenants to be paired with attorneys, judges appear to either be scheduling them at the same pace or even faster than they did before the pandemic.